Mostafamabrok/folder-shell/README.md

-# Folder-shell, a convenient way to manage or sort your folders.
+# Folder-shell, a convenient way to manage and sort your folders.
 Folder shell is a file managing software powered by PowerShell.

 As of 6th of September of 2023, the FolderShell project is now complete.